Eurhinosaurus: Palaeoenvironment

-Eurhinosaurus lived in open ocean, which was far away from the coastline.
+Eurhinosaurus lived in the open ocean, far away from the coastline.
 Eurhinosaurus was not like other ichthyosaurs and marine reptiles of the early Toarcian which showed a distinct provinciality.
-They had wide paleobiogeographic distribution in Western Europe.
+They were not endemic, but had wide paleobiogeographic distribution in Western Europe.
 Fossils of Eurhinosaurus were found in the limestone and wackestone concretions in England, the Benelux, France, Switzerland and in southern and northern Germany.
-Limestone and wackestone were associated with the marine environment because of the aquatic formation process.
+Limestone and wackestone indicated marine environments because of their aquatic formation process, where they required large water bodies to be deposited.
 Besides, the fossil of the Eurhinosaurus was found with some other ichthyosaurus or marine creatures such as ammonites.
 This was also the evidence could show Eurhinosaurus was a creature from the marine environment.